Machu Picchu Ticket 111 articles

 The reservations can be made at any moment, considering the availability.
 But it is advisable to make them as soon as possible especially if it comes Ticket Huayna Picchu.

-The visit of Machu Picchu and Huayna Picchu must be done the same day, should consider the train schedules before purchase.
-Admission to Huayna Picchu in the first group is 07:00 to 08:00 hrs and the second group from 10:00 to 11:00 hrs.
-Remember that admission to Huayna Picchu lies within the citadel.
+The visit to Machu Picchu and Huayna Picchu must be done on the same day, you must consider the train schedules before making the purchase.
+The entrance to Huayna Picchu for the first group is from 08:00 – 09:00 hrs.
+The second group from 09:00 – 10:00 hrs.
+The third group from 10:00 – 11:00 hrs.
+The fourth group from 11:00 – 12:00 hrs.
+Remember that the entrance to Huayna Picchu is inside the Inca city itself.
+Learn more about Huayna Picchu.

 The Ticket for the Inca Trail cannot be bought by the travelers, have to do it through an agency, you have to buy a complete package of Inca Trail 4D/3N, Inca Trail 3D/2N, Inca Trail 2D/1N.
 It means that the traveler doesn’t have the option to make the route of the original Inca Trail by him/herself.
 Anyway you will have to hire the services of a Travel Agency; we recommend visiting incatrailmachupicchu.org page dedicated to the Inca Trail to Machu Picchu.

-The entrance to Machu Picchu with a luggage more than 5 kilos is not allowed, however in the entrance door of Machu Picchu can leave your luggage and have a better visit to Machu Picchu.
-If you use this service you must pay an additional cost.
+Entrance to Machu Picchu with a backpack weighing more than 5 kilos is prohibited.
+In addition, backpacks should not be bulky.
+However, at the entrance to the city of Machu Picchu, you can leave your luggage and thus take better advantage of your visit to the city of Machu Picchu, the use of this service has an additional cost.

 Generally it is easy to find a guide in Machu Picchu, the price varies depending the number of people who are, to more people the cost is less.
 But in anyway, we recommend to be forewarned and ensure a guide service before to go to Machu Picchu.